Skip to main content

 • The student must be accepted into a degree seeking program (PhDs and Physician Assistant classes are excluded from Tuition Remission).

-• The parent/employee must complete Tuition Remission Eligibility Waiver Request and submit to Human Resources prior to the non-dependent child’s first semester in the program.
+• The parent/employee must complete Tuition Remission Eligibility Waiver Request (pdf opens in a new window) and submit to the Office of People and Culture prior to the non-dependent child’s first semester in the program.

 • The request must be accompanied by a copy of the letter indicating full acceptance into a degree seeking program.
 Requests from students with conditional acceptance will not be considered for the waiver.

-• Upon approval of the request, HR will confirm with the parent/employee.
+• Upon approval of the request, OPC will confirm with the parent/employee.

 • After the required courses (50% of coursework) are completed and paid for in full, the employee must submit Tuition Remission forms each semester per the general policy.